omz13/kirby3-suncyclepages/README.md

 ### Purpose

-For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows the _lifecycle_ of page to be controlled vis-à-vis pages becoming generally available at a sunrise date and withdrawn at a sunset date.
-This enhances the limited lifecycle options provied by kirby3's `state` (unpublished, draft, and published) to better match that needed certain editorial or regulatory needs, viz: unpublished, draft, embargoed (waiting "sunrise"), published ("sunny"), withdrawn ("sunset").
+For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows more granular control over the _lifecycle_ of a page to be achieved vis-à-vis pages becoming generally available at a sunrise date and to be withdrawn at a sunset date.
+This enhances the limited lifecycle options provied by kirby3's `state` (unpublished, draft, and published) to better match that needed certain editorial or regulatory needs, _viz._, unpublished, draft, embargoed (waiting "sunrise"), published ("sunny"), withdrawn ("sunset").

+When would you use this plugin?

+- The main usecase is for writing blog posts that you want to publish in the future.
+Write them now, and schedule them to apepar (sunrise) in the future.
+Ideal for those times when you are away but want to continue a publishing schedule.
+- Another usecase is for temporary offers or notices.
+You publish a page, but in the future you want it removed (sunset), or better yet, want it removed and replaced (redirected) to elsewhere that says "too late" (or whatever).

+The functional specification:

 - Only pages that have a status of "published" are affected, i.e. those with "draft" or "unpublished" behave as usual.
 - Pages can be embargoed until being made generally available a specified date ("sunrise").
 Any attempt to view the page before that date will yield the standard error page and a `404` [Not Found] code.
 - Pages can be withdrawn at a specific date ("sunset").
 Any attempt to view the page after that date will yield a `410` [Gone] and the standard error page, or, a `301` [Moved Permanently] to a specified location on a per-page basis.
 - A debug mode can be enabled to include a header in the response to indicate that a page was under embargo or has sunset, c.f. `X-SUNCYCLE`.

+#### Why call it suncycle?

+There are perhaps, with the benefit of hindsight, betters names such as 'embargo', 'autopublish', 'schedule', etc. However, when this plugin was developed the notion was to follow the lifecycle of a page: sunrise and sunset are well-known terms within SDLC or ILM (although very much less familiar outside this domain), and 'suncycle' was used.
+I had my head in software mode not journalism mode; it could also be argued that unless you are familiar with  publishing and journalism, terms such as 'embargo' and 'schedule' are also unusual outside that domain.

+TL;DR: its just a name.
+Who care's what its called as long as it works.
+Now [go get me a coffee](https://buymeacoff.ee/omz13) ;-).

 #### Caveat